hughgrenfell/hughgrenfell/README.md

 Hi,

 I have been writing snippets of code for most of my adult life for work and personal projects.
 I took some programming in university, but a lot has changed since then.
 In March of 2020
-I decided to carry on where I left off, and signed up for a software development program using Java.
+I decided to carry on where I left off, and signed up for a software development certificate program using Java and SQL.
 I really wanted to take my understanding of programming to the next level, including getting deeper into
 OOP.
 I have since started expanding into additional languages and some web programming and am loving it.

 These days, I work primarily with JavaScript, and React, but have been experimenting lately with NextJS, NextAuth, Prisma, and Tailwind.